 Wait until you’ve taken out the trash to tackle this chore — this will make things much easier.
 Wipe down any obvious stains using a damp microfiber cloth and dish soap, then rinse with a damp cloth.
 You can use an old toothbrush to reach into any crevices during this process.
 Let it dry out completely before refitting a trash bag.
 You can always sprinkle some baking soda in there to help deodorize — see how to deodorize your trash can in 5 easy ways.

-Be sure to check out what makes baking soda and vinegar so good at cleaning, and 10 cleaning mistakes that will ruin your home.
+Be sure to check out 7 things you forget have an expiry date, and 10 cleaning mistakes that will ruin your home.
 Plus, here's 9 things you’re hoarding, which you should throw away right now.